Andrewww00/Progetto_IIoT_provvisorio/README.md

 ```
 Then download the AppImage from [here](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html)

-Once downloaded, move to the location where the .AppImage is and run:
+Once downloaded, move the file to home directory and run:
 ```
 chmod +x ./QGroundControl.AppImage
 ./QGroundControl.AppImage